LLC OPERATING AGREEMENT

 Effective: March 15, 2026

-This Operating Agreement (this "Agreement") is entered into as of March 15, 2026 by and among the Members identified herein for the purpose of forming and governing Sunrise Digital LLC, a Delaware limited liability company.
+This Operating Agreement (this "Agreement") is entered into as of March 15, 2026 by and among the Members identified herein for the purpose of forming and governing Sunrise Digital LLC, a Delaware limited liability company (the "Company"), and is governed by Delaware Limited Liability Company Act, 6 Del.
+C. §§18-101 et seq..

-SUNRISE DIGITAL LLC (the "Company") is a limited liability company organized under the laws of the State of Delaware, and where applicable under the Delaware Limited Liability Company Act, 6 Del.
-C. §§ 18-101 et seq., or the corresponding state enactment of the Revised Uniform Limited Liability Company Act (RULLCA).
+The Company is a limited liability company organized under Delaware Limited Liability Company Act, 6 Del.
+C. §§18-101 et seq..
 The principal office of the Company is located at 250 Technology Square, San Francisco, CA 94105.
-The Company shall be governed by this Operating Agreement (this "Agreement") and the applicable provisions of the Delaware Limited Liability Company Act, as amended from time to time, which the Members acknowledge is intended, to the fullest extent permitted by 6 Del.
-C. § 18-1101(c) and analogous provisions of state law, to give maximum effect to the principle of freedom of contract and the enforceability of this Agreement.
-This Agreement is effective as of March 15, 2026.
+The Company shall be governed by this Agreement and the applicable provisions of the Delaware LLC Act, as amended from time to time.
+To the fullest extent permitted by the Delaware LLC Act (and, where applicable, 6 Del.
+C. §18-1101(c) for Delaware LLCs), this Agreement is intended to give maximum effect to the principle of freedom of contract and the enforceability of this Agreement.

 The registered agent of the Company is Delaware Registered Agent Services Inc., located at 1209 Orange Street, Wilmington, DE 19801.
-The Company shall maintain a registered agent in the State of Delaware at all times as required by 6 Del.
-C. § 18-104 (or the corresponding section of the formation state LLC Act).
-The registered agent may be changed by filing the appropriate documents with the Secretary of State and providing notice to the Members.
+The Company shall maintain a registered agent in the State of Delaware at all times as required by the Delaware LLC Act.
+Pursuant to 6 Del.
+C. §18-104, as amended by Delaware Senate Bill 98 (effective August 1, 2025), the registered agent may not perform its duties solely through a virtual office or mail-forwarding service; the registered office must be a physical street address in Delaware at which the registered agent is generally present during normal business hours.

-The purpose of the Company is to engage in any lawful business activity that may be conducted by a limited liability company under the laws of the State of Delaware, as determined by the Members from time to time.
+The purpose of the Company is to engage in any lawful business activity that may be conducted by a limited liability company under the Delaware LLC Act, as determined by the Members from time to time.
 The Company shall have all powers necessary or incidental to carry out its purposes.

 4.